 When it comes to the city’s social life, Barcelona has a pretty much homogeneous population.
 However, this society has changed a lot because of the recent arrival of thousands of people from very different origins; some of them have been attracted by the economic rise of the last few years, and some others by the quality of life offered by the city.

 In the last few years, this important migratory flux has helped to transform Barcelona into a real cosmopolitan, thriving city.

 There are many examples of modernist architecture in town… walk around the city with your eyes well opened, your camera - and an extra memory card - with you.
 Among the things you mustn’t miss: La Pedrera, La Casa Batlló and La Sagrada Familia.

-Narrow streets, medieval buildings, the most fashionable shops; the perfect place to get lost walking during the day time, and to enjoy the amazing night life
+Narrow streets, medieval buildings, the most fashionable shops; the perfect place to get lost walking during the during the same day time, and to enjoy the amazing night life

 Ciutat Vella central avenue, popular for human statues, and the unique mix of all kinds of people.

 The world’s biggest football club stadium: the home of FC Barcelona.

 An amazing example of a 20th century market, where you can buy every sort of food, as fresh as can be.